On Bayesian Mechanics: A Physics of and by Beliefs: On the duality of the free energy principle and the constrained maximum entropy principle

 Previously, we said that duals are precise opposites: they give two opposing perspectives on a situation; here, one faced inwardly, from the heat bath towards the self-organizing particle, and one faced outwardly.
 The key is this: dual pairs tell the same story from opposing points of view.
 Thus, particles that minimise their free energy given some generative model can be understood equivalently as maximising their entropy under a particular constraint.
 As such, we have a duality of \textit{action functionals} in each description.
+This is as simple as negating the free energy, converting the log-probability to a constraint, and then maximising the result instead of minimising it, as discussed in \cite{Sakthivadivel2022b}; more generally, it can be obtained by Legendre-Fenchel duality, and our construction (subtracting an entropy off of an internal energy to get a free energy) is loosely equivalent to that duality in this case.
 A further duality is at hand\textemdash we can interchange internal and external states owing to the symmetry of the Markov blanket, and introduce maximising entropy under a constraint as the dual statement about a system's assumed identity (i.e., expressing the particular system in terms of constraints over the flow of its states).
 These two adjunctions, relating to the action functional and to the shape of the flow in state space, mean that we can write down mechanical theories for particular systems under some ontological potential or constraint in two dual ways: as a \textit{NESS density}, or as the \textit{section of a principal bundle}.
 Maximising self-entropy\textemdash \textit{given some specific constraints}\textemdash is equivalent to (in the very precise sense of being dual to) minimising variational free energy \textit{given some generative model}.
 Constraints subsume system-ness under the CMEP; and geometrically, they are dual to the NESS potential, which plays the same core role.
 In turn, constraints serve as a potential for the diffusion equation given by a gradient ascent on entropy; just as the NESS density serves as a potential for the flow given by descent on free energy.
 Finally, we have seen that constraints shape the dynamics of an inferential process in the same way as a gauge field does when it interacts with a matter field (i.e., allowing for redundancy and some degrees of freedom with respect to which the action remains invariant or stationary).